 - You have served or continue to serve in the U.S. armed forces and fulfill all other requirements for eligibility.

 - Your child may be qualified for naturalization if you, the parent, are a U.S. citizen, the child was born in a foreign country, the child is presently in a foreign country, and fulfills all other requirements for eligibility.

 - The U.S. Citizenship and Immigration Services (USCIS) also requires that individuals applying for naturalization are:

 - A minimum of eighteen years of age

-- Residents and physically present in the United States for at least five years at the time of application
+- Residents who have been physically and continuously present in the United States for at least five years at the time of application

 - Of good merit and moral character

 Good moral character is an umbrella term that takes your criminal history, financial integrity, and personal life into account.
 An immigration officer will review factors such as misdemeanors, felonies, taxes and your marriage to determine if you are a fit candidate for citizenship.